 Measuring L and U-Shaped Ponds

 The third method is for unique shaped ponds, such as those in an L or U shape or similar where pond liner dimensions would need careful measurement to reduce wastage.
 In these circumstances, divide the pond into two or more sections and follow the same process as before.
 For instance an L shaped pond would be divided into two rectangular parts.
 The only one difference would be that the depth for the side (length or width) of the pond where the two liners meet only needs to be measured once.
 This is because the liners will be joined together on the ground.
 I suggest adding an extra foot or two when doing this type of calculation for the overhang and in case of small errors.
 Liner seam tape should then be used to seam the liners together.

 There are many different pond liners available on the market today.
 Flexible rubber pond liners are the most commonly used in the industry.
-They have been trusted for many, many years and come with a 20 year guarantee.
+They have been trusted for many, many years and come with a life-time year guarantee.